thk2b/autoscroll-react/README.md

 You must Explicitly pass down props in the wrapped component.

+##API
 `Autoscroll` returns the passed component without any additional markup.
-It attaches a signle event listener.
-It scrolls the component to the bottom whenever it updates, except if the user has scrolled up.
+It scrolls the root node rendered by the component to the bottom whenever it updates, but not if the user has scrolled up.